willgebhardt/ngc-sim-lib/docs/compartments.md

 through the concept of "targeting,", which is, in essence, just the updating of the path stored within a compartment using the path of a different compartment.
 This means that, if the targeted compartment goes to retrieve the value stored within it, it will actually retrieve the value of a different compartment (as dictated by the target).
-When a compartment is in this state -- where it is targeting another compartment -- it is set to read, which only means that it cannot modify a different compartment.
+When a compartment is in this state -- where it is targeting another compartment -- it is set to read-only, which only means that it cannot modify a different compartment.